cfpb/development/guides/browser-support.md

 #### Known feature differences

-- Scripting: We do not serve interactive scripting to IE 8 but we do deliver analytics via scripting.
+- Scripting: We do not serve interactive scripting to browsers that do not support the Fetch API, but we do deliver analytics via scripting.
 - Icons: We currently use icon fonts to deliver scalable icons.
 Browsers that do not support icon fonts unfortunately do not receive backups but we try to always pair icons with text to ensure a user can continue to interpret a page's content.

-### Automation

-Thankfully the world has created tools to help us track and polyfill disparities between browsers.
-We rely on a handful of of these tools to help us provide a level of backward compatability for modern features.
-As mentioned above, this doesn't necessarily mean feature parity.
-Where it's impossible or impractical to implement a modern feature, we fallback to standard practices for that browser.
-For example, we do not deliver interactive scripting for Internet Explorer 8, but we do ensure that default browser features continue to work so users that can't or don't want to upgrade continue to have access to the site and our content.

 #### Configuration